cuiya01/facemask-detection/README.md

 # the change
 * As this open source software is only able to detect if a mask is being worn, but as I mentioned earlier, we would prefer to build a software that can do the persuasion function, so I have modified some of the code so that it can give timely persuasion when someone is not wearing a mask.
 <img width="449" alt="image" src="https://user-images.githubusercontent.com/92298865/165718598-d96c388a-e51b-4af7-b4bb-cd8d723b3292.png">
+# difficutly

-* This open source material builds a website where you can more quickly log in with your mobile or computer device and authorise the current device's camera for recognition.
-But I would prefer that the site could link to other devices' cameras so that we could get the data even from a remote location (possibly elsewhere in the office, where we can also see the hall)
+* This material builds a website where you can more quickly log in with your mobile or computer device and authorise the current device's camera for recognition.
+But I would prefer that the site could link to other devices' cameras so that we could get the data even from a remote location (possibly elsewhere in the office, where we can also see the lobby)
 * This need to connected with the api